- December 13, 2021

 - ZenVR offers a unique and immersive experience that effectively teaches meditation techniques, making it suitable for both beginners and those looking to deepen their practice.

-- There have been concerns about the lack of updates and ongoing support from the developers, raising doubts about the app's long-term viability.
+- There are significant technical issues reported, such as unresponsive controls and a lack of updates from the developers, leading to concerns about the app's long-term viability.

 “This app gives you a chance to actually emulate the monk on a mountaintop by preparing and then dropping you into mostly silent meditations.
 This VR experience has given me the funny realization that most meditation apps convince consumers to pay a monthly subscription to hear soothing voices while relaxing on a couch, not to actually help you learn how to meditate and improve over time.”